trilitech/tezos-developer-docs/src/pages/nft/build-an-nft-marketplace/part-4.md

 We finish by using multi asset template.

-- you have unlimited NFT collections
+- you have an unlimited number of NFT collections
 - you have unlimited quantity of items in each collection

 To resume, you are producing any quantity of wine bottles on `n` collections

-# Go forward
+# Next step

 Keep your code from previous training or get the solution [here](https://github.com/marigold-dev/training-nft-3/tree/main/solution)